Nobody wants their phone to overheat in VR, and we've got the tips to help keep it from happening.

 Make sure that you don't have the rear cover attached — While the cover can help if you're playing in a particularly sunny room, it also makes it much more difficult for your phone to vent the heat that is created when running VR apps.
 Essentially you're just making sure that your phone has room to breathe, and to vent off any serious heat it may create.

 Once you are in VR

 There are also a few things that you can do to help with overheating once you have opened Oculus Home up.
 These are just as small as the precautions we outlined above, and will continue to make sure that your phone doesn't get too hot and stop working.

 Turn on 'Do not Disturb' mode — This will make sure you don't get a pop up notification every time you get a notification on your phone, and can be found from within the settings menu.

-Adjust your screen brightness — A brighter screen is going to drain your battery faster, and can contribute to heat buildup.
+Adjust your screen brightness — A brighter screen is going to drain your battery faster, and can contribute to heat buildup, and your Gear VR brightness is actually different from the brightness on your phone.
 To adjust your brightness head to the settings menu in Gear VR.
 You'll see a slide bar where you can adjust how bright or dim you want the screen to be.

 Have you had issues with Gear VR overheating while you are using it?
 Did you use a particular method to help?
 We want to know about it, so make sure that you drop a comment below and let us know about it!